arun161087/learn/README.md

-# Jenkinsfile repository
+# Jenkins repository

-CI / CD Pipeline for deploying code in GKE Cluster
+THIS REPOSITORY IS FOR JENKINS TESTING.